HuzeyfeAyaz/Algology/README.md

-# Regressor Analysis on Algology Data-set
+# Exploring Regression Models to Automatically Estimate the Success of Physiotherapy Procedures on Reducing the Pain Level of Patients
-The goal of this analysis is obtaining best error rate with regressors on Algology Data-set.
-This data-set includes applied methods and approahces on some patients.
-We got the pain level differences (after 1 hour - initial) as a continues target values.
+The goal of this analysis is to explore machine learning-based regression models to automatically predict the pain level differences of patients with chronic back and/or shoulder pain.
+Pain management is vital to improve the quality of life by preventing sleeplessness, and increasing the ability to think and function properly.
+Such an analysis is intended to result in identifying the amount of right drugs and techniques needed for pain management.